 History Of The 2005 Dime

-The Roosevelt dime emerged in 1946 as a tribute to President Franklin D. Roosevelt following his death in April 1945.
-The dime denomination was specifically chosen because of Roosevelt’s connection to the March of Dimes foundation, which he helped establish to combat polio, a disease he personally battled.
+The dime denomination was chosen deliberately because of Roosevelt’s deep connection to the March of Dimes foundation, which he helped establish to combat polio, a disease he personally battled throughout his life.

-The series initially featured 90% silver composition until 1964, when the Coinage Act of 1965 transitioned the design to copper-nickel clad.
-By 2005, the Roosevelt dime had been in continuous production for nearly six decades without significant design changes.
+The series began in 90% silver but transitioned to copper-nickel clad composition following the Coinage Act of 1965.
+By 2005, the Roosevelt dime had been in continuous production for nearly six decades without any significant design changes — a remarkable run of stability for a U.S. coin.

 Also Read: Top 100 Most Valuable Roosevelt Dimes Worth Money List